howard-stearns/FairShare/README.md

 ### Opportunity

 A real, working app would make things clearer, either for demonstration or for actual use.
-But this is Complicated by not yet having a clear "killer app" or best first use-case -- UX and security design depend on who will use the app, and how it will be used.
+But this is complicated by not yet having a clear "killer app" or best first use-case -- UX and security design depend on who will use the app, and how it will be used.

 Nonetheless, it is possible to move forward.
 As a first step towards an MVP, we can build testable and demoable single-page Web app that makes an arbitrary cut of what functionality is required.